Florence Daysh: Early life

 Florence Evelyn Smith was born on 22 March 1908 at Golden Grove Plantation, St. Philip Parish, Barbados to the white plantation owner, Howard Smith and his Afro-Barbadian wife, Evelyn.
-Smith's family ostracized him for marrying a black woman in deviance of the social conventions of the times.
+Smith's family ostracized him for marrying a black woman in defiance of the social conventions of the times.
 Her father and a Mr. S. Browne purchased the plantation in 1905.
 Smith entered Codrington High School in 1917 and the following year, the family moved to the Thicketts Plantation, which Howard purchased that year.
-In addition to managing, Golden Grove and Thicketts, he was part of a syndicate which owned and managed the Three Houses Plantation, Forescue Plantation, the factory at Three Houses and the Bathsheba Railway.
+In addition to managing, Golden Grove and Thicketts, he was part of a syndicate which owned and managed the Three Houses Plantation, Fortescue Plantation, the factory at Three Houses and the Bathsheba Railway.
 The St. Philip District Hospital has a wing named in honour of her mother and the family was known for their philanthropy.

 Known for her flamboyant social life and outspokenness, Smith was known widely as "Brown Sugar" or "The Little Black Savage" during her youth.
 As her parents had defied social custom, Smith was open about her mixed heritage as well.
 Graduating from Codrington in 1920, she and then went to Cheltenham, England to further her studies and completed finishing school in France.